aryangupta005/Resume_Analyzer/README.md

-# Resume Parser Using Gemini
+# Resume Analyzer Using Gemini

 ## Overview